big-data-and-economics/big-data-class-materials/README.md

 ## Getting in touch

-In this course, I ask that you use GitHub Issues to ask questions about the problem sets, final projects, presentation clarifications, and other class specifics.
+In this course, I ask that you use GitHub Discussions and `Issues` to ask questions about the problem sets, final projects, presentation clarifications, and other class specifics.
 This is so that everyone can benefit from the answer.
 Also, it will encourage collaboration (and declutter my inbox).
 A portion of the grade is based on participation in GitHub Issues.

+### GitHub Discussions

+The [GitHub Discussions](https://github.com/orgs/big-data-and-economics/discussions) page is hosted on the overall Classroom Organization (details on Organization vs. Repository in [FAQ](#faq)).
+It is private and can be used like any traditional online forum.
+You can use it to ask questions, answer questions, and discuss topics related to the course.
+I will be monitoring the discussions and will answer questions as they come up.
+I encourage you to answer each other's questions as well.

+### GitHub Issues

+GitHub `Issues` are for repository specific questions.

 If you would like to discuss a private matter, you can of course email me at kcoombs@bates.edu.
 I will respond as quickly as possible.
 If you do need to email me, please include "ECON368" in the subject line.
-If you email me a question that would benefit the whole class or someone else in the class could answer, I will respond by asking you to post it to GitHub Issues.
+If you email me a question that would benefit the whole class or someone else in the class could answer, I will respond by asking you to post it to GitHub Discussions or Issues.

 <!-- You can book time [here](https://calendar.google.com/calendar/u/0/appointments/schedules/AcZssZ02UMZxGreYvp2MnVl5VkXrIQNOXpFuu6vOI-loXJZIJE141Ml4Qh05FCPbw73kVLUjSFCRhM61). -->